 The full results of the analysis are presented in: D. W. H. Miles, M. J. Worthington, and Anne Andrus Grady, Development of Standard Tree-Ring Chronologies for Dating Historic Structure in Eastern Massachusetts, Phase II, Massachusetts Historical Commission Survey and Planning Grant Completion Report, Interim Report 2002/6, Society for the Preservation of New England Antiquities and Oxford Dendrochronology Laboratory, May 31, 2002.
 An abridged version of the report can be found on the website http://www.dendrochronology.com.
 The full report can be found at SPNEA, now known as Historic New England.

-This house is protected by a preservation agreement.
+This house is protected by a preservation agreement with the Ipswich Historical Commission.
 Protected elements include:

 - Front and side facades of the original building